When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 Frequently Asked Questions About CPAP and COVID-19

-There is little evidence that using a CPAP can spread COVID-19 any more than breathing, speaking, or coughing.
+There is little evidence that using a CPAP can spread COVID-19 any more than

 Some people may be worried about a CPAP machine spreading viral particles.
 CPAP machines are designed to let the person exhale carbon dioxide, so they may release aerosols into the air that could contain viral particles.